goabstract/Awesome-Design-Tools/README.md

 * [Crowd Signal](https://crowdsignal.com/) — collect, organize and analyze data from a variety of sources, including social media and mobile.
 * [GoToMeeting](https://www.gotomeeting.com/en-gb) — a simple, extraordinarily powerful web conferencing service.
 * [Feedback Lite](https://www.feedbacklite.com/) — collect high quality customer feedback using Voice of Customer solutions designed to improve your website performance and boost customer engagement.
-* [JotForm](https://www.jotform.com) — Free online form builder.
+* [JotForm](https://www.jotform.com) — free online form builder.
 Create beautiful custom forms for your website.
 * [Reflector](https://www.airsquirrels.com/reflector) — Reflector is a basic screen-mirroring and recording tool so you can conduct user tests remotely, using any existing wireframes or prototypes.
 * [Reframer](https://www.optimalworkshop.com/reframer) — a research tool that helps your team to capture, tag (code) and identify patterns in qualitative data across multiple research participants.
 * [Survey Monkey](https://www.surveymonkey.com/) — online survey tool to capture the voices and opinions of the people who matter most to you.